JakobPCoder/TexModTools/README.md

 **Note:** The `TexturesToTpf.py` script includes comprehensive validation and will automatically detect most issues.
 However, these troubleshooting steps address edge cases like file permission problems or external factors that the script cannot control.

 ## Updates

+### Version 0.5
+- **Performance Improvement:** Replaced native Python ZipCrypto encryption with Numba-accelerated implementation for significantly faster encryption
+- Custom ZipCrypto encryption now integrated directly into `TexturesToTpf.py` with automatic fallback to pure Python if Numba is unavailable
+- Removed dependency on external `zipencrypt` library in favor of built-in implementations

 ### Version 0.4
 - Enhanced `TexturesToTpf.py` with optional DDS compression for smaller TPF files